lasyaneti/CS128-Notes/Lessons/Week 8/34copy_semantics.md

 ## C++ Rule of Three
 - If either copy constructor, copy assignment, or destructor is defined, **you should imeplement other 2 as well**
 - If you want deep copy, you need to implement that behavior across all the functions
-- If you implement, implement all!
+- If you implement one, implement all!